egoist/vite-plugin-mix/README.md

 }
 ```

 The `handler` runs before serving static files, so you should make sure to call `next()` as a fallback.
+You can also use express-compatible middlewares in the handler.

 To start developing, run the command `vite` as usual.